saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 pprint.pprint(version_info)
 ```

 Here, we pass the `eapi_param` to `pyeapi.client.Node()`.
 As a result, we can use the `eapi` object to communicate with the device.
-Then we call the `run_commands` method, which enables us to send a list of commands to the device.
-The output is stored in `version_info` and finally, we print that to screen.

-When we run the script, we get the following output:
+Then we call the `run_commands` method and use it to send the `show version` command to a device.
+The output is stored in `version_info` which is then printed to screen.
+Running the script gives us the following output:

 ```python
 [{u'architecture': u'i386',